awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

     --output text
 ```

-the following Linux command extracts the names of parameters that you can set for Aurora PostgreSQL Serverless clusters, from a `aurora-postgresql10` default DB cluster parameter group\.
+The following Linux command extracts the names of parameters that you can set for Aurora PostgreSQL Serverless clusters, from an `aurora-postgresql10` default DB cluster parameter group\.

 ```
 aws rds describe-engine-default-cluster-parameters \